veresvit/mobx_observer_widgets/mobx_observer_widgets/README.md

 For full code example with MobX and MobX Observer Widgets see the [example project.](https://github.com/veresvit/mobx_observer_widgets/tree/master/example)

 ## Supported Widgets
-The original widget is prefixed with word Observer and constructor similiar to the original one is provided.
+The original widget is prefixed with word Observer and constructor similar to the original one is provided.
 #### ObserverText
     ObserverText(
 	    (context) =>  "${counter.counter}",